-The northern portion of the wilderness is moist and heavily forested country, with numerous fresh-water streams and sub-alpine lakes.
+The northern portion of the Wilderness is moist and heavily forested country, with numerous fresh-water streams and sub-alpine lakes.
 The southern portion is steep and sparsely vegetated, particularly along the Salmon River Breaks.
-The northern and southern areas are separated by a rugged, glaciated divide, which contains the peaks (Gospel Hill and Buffalo Hump), for which the wilderness is named.
+The northern and southern areas are separated by a rugged, glaciated divide, which contains the peaks (Gospel Hill and Buffalo Hump), for which the Wilderness is named.

-Elevations in the Gospel-Hump Wilderness range from 1,970 feet at the Wind River pack bridge on the Salmon River to 8,940 feet at the summit of Buffalo Hump.
+Elevations range from 1,970 feet at the Wind River pack bridge on the Salmon River to 8,940 feet at the summit of Buffalo Hump.
 Weather patterns vary and can be very unpredictable depending on your location.
 Temperatures can soar to 100 degrees Fahrenheit along the Salmon River, while rain and snow falls in the high country.
 Moose, mountain goats, bighorn sheep, mountain lions, wolves, and anadromous fish all make their home here.
-Wild steelhead and salmon still make their annual migration up the Main Fork of the Salmon.
+Wild steelhead and Chinook salmon still make their annual migration up the Main Fork of the Salmon.

-Seasonal roads of fair-to-poor quality surround the wilderness, and are often impassable due to late snows.
+Seasonal roads of fair-to-poor quality surround the Wilderness, and are often impassable due to late snows.
 Some of these roads offer access to trails that lead from the Salmon River Breaks into the high country, which many hikers would classify as very challenging.
 Some choose to head southeast from Grangeville, while others access the area from the South Fork of the Clearwater drainage to the north.